michael-sumner/go-make-things/content/articles/2017-07-28-looping-through-nodelists-with-es6.md

 - Code
 - JavaScript
 date: '2017-07-28'
+permalink: /looping-through-nodelists-with-es6/
 title: Looping through NodeLists with ES6
+url: /2017/07/28/looping-through-nodelists-with-es6
 ---

-Yesterday, we looked at [how to loop through arrays with ES6](/looping-through-arrays-the-es6-way/).
+Yesterday, we looked at [how to loop through arrays with ES6](https://gomakethings.com/looping-through-arrays-the-es6-way/).
 Today, we're going to look at how to do the same thing with NodeLists.

 NodeLists, if you're not familiar, are array-like lists of nodes.
 This is what you get back when you use `querySelectorAll()`.